By CVO Staff

 24. Pacific Lutheran University

 The Pacific Northwest has some great affordable college options for Christian students, including this one.
 Pacific Lutheran University, located in the Tacoma suburb of Parkland, is a private school known for its strong pre-professional programs and emphasis on the liberal arts.
 Undergraduate students of Pacific Lutheran University have 44 majors and 54 minors from which to choose.
 Prospective students interested in studying abroad will be happy to hear that approximately 50% of PLU students study overseas.
-The university also works closely with the Bill & Melinda Gates Foundation to give low-income students the opportunity to study abroad during their academic career.
+The university also works closely with the Bill & Melinda Gates Foundation to give low-income students the opportunity to study abroad during their academic careers.

-25. Linfield College
+25. Linfield University

-Linfield College offers prospective students an affordable and top-notch college experience.
+Linfield University offers prospective students an affordable and top-notch college experience.
 U.S. News & World Report ranked Linfield the #1 college in the West for six years in a row, while The Economist declared it the 27th best college in the nation.
 Linfield’s great reputation is evidenced by the excellence exhibited by its staff and alumni.
 An impressive 93% of Linfield professors boast the highest degree available in their field, while 36 graduates have been named as Fulbright Scholars.

 26. Pacific University